sitespeedio/browsertime/README.md

                                   name of the file.
 If no filename is given, the result is put on standard out.
+ -t,--timeout <TIMEOUT>           Number of seconds to wait for url to
+                                  complete loading before giving up,
+                                  default being 60.
  -ua,--user-agent <USER-AGENT>    Set the user agent.
 Default is the one
                                   by the browser you use.
 Only works with Chrome.